- Joint Doctrine Indian Armed Forces

 Presuming that you are an Indian Company, entry into defence will depend on what you wish to do in the defence sector.
 If you simply want to sell the auto components and parts that you make, it will imply you wish to enter defence market through revenue route.
 You would, therefore, be advised to study DPM-2009, which can be downloaded from MoD website.
 You will have to register your firm with Central procurement agencies of Service HQ and HQ Commands.
 Unit level registration is not necessary.
 Please go through Chapter 3 of DPM 2009.
 Tenders for the products are published on Army, Navy, IAF and coast Guard websites.

-- Your company must conform to DIPP Guidelines for a defence company.
-These guidelines can be downloaded from DIPP website
+* Your company must confirm to DIPP Guidelines for a defence company.
+These guidelines can be downloaded from DIPP website.

-Provisions of DPP 2015 will be applicable for those procurement cases only for which RFP has been issued after the date of DPP 2015 coming into effect.
+Provisions of DPP 2016 will be applicable for those procurement cases only for which RFP has been issued after the date of DPP 2016 coming into effect.
 All ongoing procurement cases will be governed by the provisions of those DPPs whose provisions were applicable at the time of issue of that RFP.
-Para 77 of DPP 2013 refers.

-- 11. In the choosing of Strategic Partners (SP) for major projects, the DPP debates various options and propagates the necessity of the SPs in turn adopting similar methodology for selection of Tier 2/3 partners.
-Will the government be laying down the broad guidelines for the SPs or is it entirely the prerogative of the SP concerned.
+- 13. In the choosing of Strategic Partners (SP) for major projects, the DPP debates various options and propagates the necessity of the SPs in turn adapting similar methodology for selection of Tier 2/3 partners.
+Will the government be laying down the broad outlines for the SPs or is it entirely the prerogative of the SP concerned.
+(Refers to Para 3.3.09)?

-- 12. In the process given out for selection of SPs, the various issues to be considered.
-With larger Indian industrial houses striking partnerships with major global players in the field of defence equipment production, such newly formed joint ventures may not be able to present their credentials under all the heads, e.g., annual turnover, credit ratings, on schedule delivery history etc. Will it be the partners' individual capabilities that will decide the weightage to be given to an SP as a whole?
+- 14. In the process given out for selection of SPs, the various issues to be considered are appended at Paras 3.3.06 (ii) With larger Indian industrial houses striking partnerships with major global players in the field of defence equipment production, such newly formed joint ventures may not be able to present their credentials under all the heads, e.g., annual turnover, credit ratings, on schedule delivery history etc. Will it be the partners' individual capabilities that will decide the weightage to be given to an SP as a whole?

 Please refer to Answer of Question 11.

 There is no single window for clearances for defence products.
-You will have to register your company under existing Companies Act (2013) if not already registered.
+You will have to register your company under existing Companies Act. if not already registered.
 Apply for a defence industrial license (DIL) from DIPP, if the equipment requires a license.
-Undertake all other formalities that are required for manufacture of the product.
+Undertake all other formalities that are required for production of a product.

 Government of India has enacted Micro, Small and Medium Enterprises Development (MSMED) Act, 2006.
 As per the Act definition of MSME is as under:-